 Transcatheter aortic valve replacement (TAVR)

-Transcatheter aortic valve replacement (TAVR) is a minimally invasive cardiac surgical procedure performed on high-risk patients suffering from severe aortic stenosis.
-Approximately 250,000 Americans suffer from severe aortic stenosis, a narrowing of the aortic valve.
-People with severe aortic stenosis can develop debilitating symptoms that affect normal day-to-day activities.
+Transcatheter aortic valve replacement (TAVR) is a minimally invasive cardiac surgical procedure performed on high-risk patients suffering from severe aortic stenosis, which is a narrowing of the aortic valve.
+Approximately 250,000 Americans currently suffer from this condition, which can have debilitating symptoms that affect normal day-to-day activities.

 Northwell was one of the first health systems in the region to offer the TAVR heart valve procedure.
-Similar to a technique used to implant cardiac stents into clogged arteries, the TAVR procedure involves a physician guiding a catheter through an artery to the heart with an artificial valve attached.
+Similar to a technique used to implant cardiac stents into clogged arteries, TAVR involves a physician guiding a catheter through an artery to the heart with an artificial valve attached.
 Using state-of-the-art imaging, the valve is checked for proper placement.
 The valve expands and is anchored inside the aorta and blood flow is restored.